bullestock/heekscad/README.md

 * Compiles with OpenCASCADE 7.6.0, wxWidgets 3.2, gcc 12.2
 * Support for selecting Entry Move when creating a pocket
+* General code cleanup and modernization

-Note that this fork has only been tested on Linux.
+Note that they have only been tested on Linux.

 # Features